ticketmaster/aurora/README.md

 2. Execute `yarn catalog-start` at this directory's root.
 3. Navigate to `http://localhost:4000/` or your host alias's port 4000.

+## Running Storybook locally:

+In order to run the Storybook locally, you are required to complete the following steps:

+1. Execute `yarn install` at this directory's root.
+2. Execute `yarn storybook` at this directory's root.
+3. Navigate to `http://localhost:5000/` or your host alias's port 5000.

 ## How to use:

 A documentation of each component and living styleguide will be available on the brand site for Ticketmaster.com.